What is a Plot Hole and How Can You Avoid Writing Them?

 Set the Rules and Stick to Them

-If you have stated that a character has a heart condition that prevents them from running at high speeds for a long duration of time and then in the climax you have them chasing down the bad guy in an epic foot race, that's a plot hole.
+If you have stated that a character has a heart condition that prevents them from running at high speeds for a long duration of time, and then in the climax you have them chasing down the bad guy in an epic foot race, that's a plot hole.

 In Lord of the Rings, if you have shown that a certain wizard character has the ability to conjure giant eagles to fly characters to safety and you fail to utilize such capabilities in the most drastic of times as a Hobbit struggles to climb to the top of a mountain to throw a dangerous ring into the fire, that's a plot hole.
 And even if fanboys have an explanation for why those eagles couldn't take on that task, you need to have at least some dialogue explaining such rules.

-Keep It Simple Stupid
+Keep It Simple, Screenwriter

 KISS.
 The greatest stories are often told through the most simple of plots.